Graylog2/documentation/pages/getting_started/import_run.rst

 The above steps are also covered in our :ref:`virtual machine appliance installation page <virtual-machine-appliances>` with some additional information.
-If you do not have DHCP enabled in your Network you need to :ref:`assign a static IP <static_ip_ova>`.
+If you do not have DHCP enabled in your network you need to :ref:`assign a static IP <static_ip_ova>`.